maxwell-k/applications/README.md

 This directory helps the author understand changes to software that he uses.

 It uses Ansible to install JavaScript and Python packages.
-The versions of these packages are pinned and updated with [renovate].
+The versions of these packages and their dependencies are pinned and updated with [renovate].
 Where possible each installed binary is run with `--version`, or equivalent, to test the installation.

 Each package uses a separate `main.yaml` to account for variations between packages for example multiple binaries, the absence of support for `--version`